The image complexity of an analytic map germ: Introduction

 \textbf{(a)} there are at most finitely many undetermined points in $E_1$ and all other points are determined-full; we then say that $E_1$ is \emph{thick},\\ or

 \textbf{(b)} there exists one point $\xi_1\in E_1$ such that any other point $\xi\in E_1\setminus\{\xi_1\}$ is determined-empty; we then say that $E_1$ is \emph{thin}.

 In the second step we blow-up simultaneously at all undetermined points of $E_1$, say by the map $\tau_{2}$.
 This map has finitely many exceptional divisors $E_{2,i}$, each of which is thick or thin.
 Similarly, in the 3rd step we blow-up simultaneously at all undetermined points of the exceptional divisors created at step 2, and we call $\tau_{3}$ this blow-up map.
 We continue in this way, step-by-step.
 In \S\ref{s:finiteness} we show that after finitely many steps there are no more undetermined points, and therefore this process ends.
-The exceptional divisor $\bE$ of the total blow-up $\tau$ is a normal crossing tree.
+The exceptional divisor $\bE$ of the total blow-up $\tau$ is a tree with thick and thin normal crossing branches.